Travel Guide to Normandy Wine Region

 Some of the most beautiful beaches of France are in Normandy: in Etretat as well as in Deauville (where the American film festival takes place every year).
 Others are little secrets as Veules-Les-Roses.

-Omaha beach is the must-see place.
+Omaha beach is a must-see place.
 Also called « The Beach of blood » or « Bloody Omaha », it is one of the five landing beaches during the Second World War.

-Off the coast is the rocky island of Mont-Saint-Michel, at the top of which stands a Gothic abbey.
+Off the coast is the rocky island of Mont-Saint-Michel a World Heritage Site protected by UNESCO, at the top of which stands a Gothic abbey.

 Rouen, the new capital of the region is dominated by Notre-Dame de Rouen Cathedral, is the city in which the military leader and Catholic saint Joan of Arc were executed in 1431.